 On power, none of the two has a clear hunting edge.
 Both provide more than enough power to bring down big game like elk.
 In short, both are equally useful when it comes to hunting big game.
 The ease of use is where a clear distinction marks itself.

-308 is used in short action rifles.
+308 is used in short action rifles for hunting.
 30-06 is used in long action rifles.
 Their recommended guns offer different experiences.
 Short action rifles are easier to load and quicker to offload.
 They are also lighter.
 Everything a hunter wants in a gun.
 If you take your 30 06 deer hunting, the deer is very likely to hear you load your gun

 On the 308 Vs 30-06 hunting, I recommend the 308.
 The benefits are, however, not enough to merit a change.
 If you have a 30-06 rifle, keep it.
 The rifle caliber comparison is not well pronounced to validate a gun change.